oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 {: #fig-bbapp-pattern-bff title="OAuth 2.0 BFF Pattern" }

-In this architecture, the JavaScript code is first loaded from a static web host into the browser (A), and the application then runs in the browser.
+In this architecture, the browser code (typically JavaScript) is first loaded from a static web host into the browser (A), and the application then runs in the browser.
 The application checks with the BFF if there is an active session by calling a "check session" API endpoint (B).
 If an active session is found, the application resumes its authenticated state and skips forward to step J.

-When no active session is found, the JavaScript application triggers a navigation to the BFF (C) to initiate the Authorization Code flow with the PKCE extension (described in {{pattern-bff-flow}}), to which the BFF responds by redirecting the browser to the authorization endpoint (D).
+When no active session is found, the browser-based application triggers a navigation to the BFF (C) to initiate the Authorization Code flow with the PKCE extension (described in {{pattern-bff-flow}}), to which the BFF responds by redirecting the browser to the authorization endpoint (D).
 When the user is redirected back, the browser delivers the authorization code to the BFF (E), where the BFF can then exchange it for tokens at the token endpoint (F) using its client credentials and PKCE code verifier.

 The BFF associates the obtained tokens with the user's session (See {{pattern-bff-sessions}}) and sets a cookie in the response to keep track of this session (G).
 At this point, the redirect-based Authorization Code flow has been completed, so the BFF can hand control back to the frontend application.
 It does so by including a redirect in the response (G), triggering the browser to fetch the frontend from the server (H).
 Note that step (H) is identical to step (A), which likely means that the requested resources can be loaded from the browser's cache.
-When the frontend loads, it will check with the BFF for an existing session (I), allowing the JavaScript application to resume its authenticated state.
+When the frontend loads, it will check with the BFF for an existing session (I), allowing the application to resume its authenticated state.

-When the JavaScript application in the browser wants to make a request to the resource server, it sends a request to the corresponding endpoint on the BFF (J).
+When the application in the browser wants to make a request to the resource server, it sends a request to the corresponding endpoint on the BFF (J).
 This request will include the cookie set in step G, allowing the BFF to obtain the proper tokens for this user's session.
 The BFF removes the cookie from the request, attaches the user's access token to the request, and forwards it to the actual resource server (K).
 The BFF then forwards the response back to the browser-based application (L).

 ### Implementation Details